Succulent Plant Search EngineBotanical BookmarksBotanical GlossarySITEMAPEmail: webmaster

 Soil and fertiliser

-A Jade plant can not be expected to grow well in the same soil for years.
+A Jade plant can not be expected to grow well in the same soil for many years.
 Frequent re-potting into new soil and a slightly larger pot will help the plant to grow well.
 The soil mixture is not critical and any general houseplant compost is fine.
 However, a free-draining mixture with the addition of up to a third by volume of added grit and/or sharp sand is preferred.
 My personal preference is to avoid peat-based composts as these seem to encourage pests such as root mealy bug.

 To maintain a plant at about the same size, treat in a similar way to a bonsai tree.
 Prune the roots when re-potting into the same size pot and cut back the stems to maintain a pleasing shape.
 This will help to develop a thick main trunk.
 Prune back to just above the rings on the stems where the old leaves were located.
 New leaves will grow from these locations.
 Do not be afraid to cut back the growth.
 Providing the plant has a well-developed main stem, it is possible to prune back weak growth until there are no leaves left.
 New ones will grow at the cut ends after a few weeks.
 However, such severe pruning should not be carried out too often !
 Fertiliser at about one-quarter the recommended strength should be given with every watering during the growing period.
 A low nitrogen formulation helps to avoid "leggy" growth.